comake/skl/docs/quick-start.md

 ### 1. Install an Engine

-To quickly get started using SKL, you can use the prebuilt [SKQL Javascript Engine](https://github.com/comake/skql-js-engine) in a node.js project.
+To quickly get started using SKL, you can use the prebuilt [SKL Javascript Engine](https://github.com/comake/skql-js-engine) in a node.js project.
 Alternatively, you can [Build an Engine](./engines.md) in your language of choice.

 Install via npm or yarn: